craigahobbs/craigahobbs.github.io/balls/chaosBalls.md

     '    # The ball y-position, as a ratio of the height', \
     '    float y', \
     '', \
-    '    # The ball delta-x, as a ratio of the width', \
+    '    # The ball delta-x, as a ratio of the width/height', \
     '    float dx', \
     '', \
-    '    # The ball delta-y, as a ratio of the width', \
+    '    # The ball delta-y, as a ratio of the width/height', \
     '    float dy' \
 )